Resistance: The Hidden Drain on Our Energy, Part 2

 1. Name the Argument

-When stress rises, quietly ask: What am I arguing with right now?
+When you can feel yourself pushing against reality, ask: What am I arguing with right now?

 This shouldn’t be happening.